Guide to foreign qualification in Georgia

 Do I need to register with other Georgia agencies?

-Depending on your business activities, you might need additional registrations for each entity.
+Depending on your business activities, you might need additional registrations.
 Some industries require specific licenses or permits.
 Georgia's business portal provides information on industry-specific requirements.

 How much does it cost to foreign qualify in Georgia?

-Foreign qualification costs include a filing fee (varies by entity type) plus any fees for obtaining documents from your home state.
-Current fees are on the Secretary of State's fee schedule.
+Foreign qualification costs include a $225 filing fee for online submissions ($235 for paper filings, which include a $10 service charge) for corporations and LLCs.
+Foreign LLPs pay $200.
+Add any fees for obtaining documents from your home state.
+Current fees are available on the Secretary of State's fee schedule.
+Expedited processing is available for an additional $60 (two business days) or $275 (same day).

 Can I foreign qualify online in Georgia?

-Yes, Georgia offers online filing through the Secretary of State's website.
-Automated services simplify this by pre-filling forms, validating information, and submitting electronically, cutting filing time dramatically—especially valuable when qualifying multiple entities.
+Yes, Georgia offers online filing through the Secretary of State's eCorp portal.
+Automated services simplify this by pre-filling forms, validating information, and submitting electronically, cutting filing time dramatically when qualifying multiple entities.

 Author